hwhesselink/homekit-dashboard/README.md

     [![Open in HACS at your Home Assistant instance.][hacsBadge]][cardModHacs]

-    - and optionally _Kiosk Mode_ (this needs Home Assistant 2025.5.0 and Kiosk Mode v7.0.0 or later):
+    - and optionally _Kiosk Mode_ (Note: check [here][kioskModeVersion] for version compatibility depending on whether you're running Home Assistant 2025.5.0 or earlier)

     [![Open in HACS at your Home Assistant instance.][hacsBadge]][kioskModeHacs]